Doreen Massey, Baroness Massey of Darwen: LGBT rights

 In January 2022, Massey and four other Labour delegates to the Parliamentary Assembly of the Council of Europe tabled ten amendments to Resolution 2417, "Combating rising hate against LGBTI people in Europe".
 The amendments sought to include the word "sex" alongside gender identity, de-conflate the situation in the UK from Hungary, Poland, Russia and Turkey, and remove references to alleged anti-LGBTI movements in the UK.
 The delegates received both praise and criticism.

+Personal life and death

+Doreen Hall married Leslie Massey in 1966.
+They had two sons and a daughter.

+Baroness Massey died following a long illness with cancer at a hospice in North Chailey, near Haywards Heath, on 20 April 2024.
+She was 85.